Working together to improve Ontario’s health system

-I am pleased to announce the release of three new provincial health system plans for 2019 to 2023: the Ontario Cancer Plan, Ontario Renal Plan and Access to Care Plan.
+I am pleased to announce the release of three new provincial health system plans for 2019 to 2023: the Ontario Cancer Plan and Ontario Renal Plan.
 The cancer and renal plans set the goals, priorities and objectives for improving the provincial cancer and kidney care systems.
 The Access to Care Plan focuses on improving the access, performance, quality and efficiency of health services.

 Multi-year plans are vital for a system as complex as Ontario’s healthcare system.
 These plans provide clear direction for CCO and, in time, Ontario Health.* The plans ensure priorities are aligned as we work with health system partners to drive improvements in healthcare services and delivery for current and future patients and to reduce Ontarians’ risk of developing chronic illnesses such as cancer and kidney disease.

 The three system plans are unified by a common framework that describes a high-quality health system as one that delivers person-centred, safe and effective care in an efficient, equitable and timely manner.

 Experience demonstrates the value of developing and implementing comprehensive health system plans.
 This is the fifth Ontario Cancer Plan since 2005 and the third Ontario Renal Plan since 2012.
 With each iteration there have been significant improvements in the availability and delivery of high-quality health services.

 Despite these advancements, however, there is still much more work to do.
 The need for healthcare services is rising due to Ontario’s growing and aging population, rising disease burden and constantly evolving health services and technologies.
 In addition, broad-based change often requires years of collaborative effort to fully implement.
 Many initiatives carry over from one plan to the next.
 These plans lay out a clear road map to sustain and improve our health systems over the next four years.